A letter to my wife on the occasion of our tenth anniversary

-Most women would’ve left me for pulling out a ring in the middle of a dive bar and proposing marriage.
+Most women would’ve left me for pulling out a ring in the middle of a dive bar and proposing marriage, I probably should have checked out and done some proposal ideas to help me plan it better, my mistake!
 Most women wouldn’t have waited for two years after I popped the question to get married.
 Most women wouldn’t have put up with everything you’ve endured with me.
 It’s been clear for so many years that you are not only unlike other women, you’re unlike most people.

 No, you’re not perfect.
 You lose your mind when your hungry, you occasionally go unwound in ways I don’t understand, and you don’t like steak or pork chops.
 These things notwithstanding, I can’t imagine myself traveling this admittedly odd path with anyone else.
 Even in your imperfections, I find beauty.
 Your passion, your patience, and your endurance are hard to fully comprehend.
 You’ve taken those traits and used them to become the mother that every child wants.